-- Development and evaluation of a treatment group, intake procedure, or other new programming. - Evaluation of factors associated with treatment outcomes - Collaboration with regional or departmental projects such as Outcomes Monitoring or ongoing Division of Research studies - Reminder: All research and intellectual property generated in the course of employment at Kaiser Permanente is the property of Kaiser Permanente (5.1.3 of KP's Principles of Responsibility).
+- Development and evaluation of a treatment group, intake procedure, or other new programming. - Evaluation of factors associated with treatment outcomes - An empirical needs assessment of a clinical area that would be enriched by psychological services, such as embedding psychologists in primary care or specialty medical teams - Collaboration with regional or departmental projects such as Outcomes Monitoring or ongoing Division of Research studies - Reminder: All research and intellectual property generated in the course of employment at Kaiser Permanente is the property of Kaiser Permanente (5.1.3 of KP's Principles of Responsibility).

-Once the project is defined, the resident will submit a proposal comprised of a literature review with references, and an outline of the methodology to the program evaluation supervisor.
+Once the project is defined, the resident will submit a proposal comprised of a literature review with references and an outline of the methodology to the program evaluation supervisor.
 Before data collection begins, the resident should consult with the program evaluation supervisor as to which data analyses are most appropriate.